choucurtis987/fall2021_honors_project/README.md

 <!-- ![Example GUI](/example_GUI.png) -->
 <img src="/example_GUI.png" width="500" height="300">

+- The bottom graph depicts the most recent waveform.
 - The top graph is a history of the waveform upstroke/peak size.
   - **Waveform upstroke/peak** size is determined by creating a subset of the waveform consisting of values until 50 microseconds.
 We end the subset at 50 microseconds because the upstoke generally occurs somewhere before that time.
   - We then find the max value of this subset giving us the highest point in the upstroke.